James M. Hislop, LCSW, BCH, Certified Instructor of Hypnosis

 For my related education, training, experience and qualifications, visit my Resume page.

-Distinct from abuse, Neglect is uncountable, subtle, subconscious, and lives on long after that period of life has passed, yet is especially hard
+Neglect is uncountable, subtle, subconscious, and lives on long after that period of life has passed, yet is especially hard to identify.

 Waiting room inside